peterbull/fastapi-hermes-2.5-streaming-api/README.md

 To run the project, ensure you have Docker installed as the project relies on containers for isolation and easy setup.
 The `requirements.txt` file includes all the necessary Python libraries.

-### Llama C++ Dependency
+### llama.cpp Dependency

-Due to the complexity of adding CUDA settings to the container, `llamacpp` is not included but should be cloned the root directory of this repo before running `docker-compose`
+Due to the complexity of adding CUDA settings to the container, `Llama.cpp` is not included but should be cloned into the root directory of this repo before running `docker-compose`

 ```bash
 git clone https://github.com/ggerganov/llama.cpp